 Zoe Kurland

-Podcast ProducerZoe comes to us from KPCC/LAist Studios in Los Angeles, where she worked as a producer.
-She began her audio career working with the Kitchen Sisters and interning for Marfa Public Radio.
-After a stint in documentary film, she returned to radio as a reporter and producer in West Texas.
-Zoe’s work has been featured on Marketplace and in New York Magazine, and she’s won two Regional Murrow Awards for her feature reporting.
-She's covered everything from LA mayoral races to cacti smuggling in the Big Bend, and is excited to be back in the desert.
+Senior ProducerZoe began her audio career working with the Kitchen Sisters and interning for Marfa Public Radio.
+After a stint in documentary film, she returned to radio as a reporter and producer in Los Angeles, and now, far West Texas.
+Zoe’s work has been featured on Marketplace and in New York Magazine, and she’s won multiple Regional Murrow Awards for her feature reporting and podcast work, and recently, a National Murrow award for Innovation.

 -